dsaldamarco/Synk/README.md

 ## Author
 Created by <b>Dario Saldamarco.</b> <br>
-*UX/UI Designer & iOS Developer exploring the intersection of perception, design, and play.*
+*UX/UI Designer & iOS Developer exploring the intersection of perception, design, and play.* <br>
 Feel free to reach out for feedback or collaboration!

 ## 📄 License